-Nashville woman pleads guilty to opening credit card, securing car loan, buying car in Rochester woman’s name
+UPDATE: Nashville woman ordered to pay $8K restitution after opening credit card, buying car in Rochester woman’s name

 —–PREVIOUS STORY—–